YordanOpenShield/openshield-agent/docs/enrollment.md

   - In OS keyring (preferred)
   - As a fallback, in a local file with restricted permissions

+### Step 5: Generate Private Key and CSR (Agent)

+- The agent checks for an existing private key (`certs/agent.key`) and CSR (`certs/agent.csr`).
+- If not found, it generates a new RSA private key and a Certificate Signing Request (CSR) with the agent's identity.
+- The private key and CSR are saved in the `certs` directory.

+### Step 6: Request Certificate Signing (Agent)

+- The agent sends the CSR to the manager's certificate signing endpoint, authenticated with the agent token.
+- The manager responds with a signed agent certificate and the CA certificate (in JSON format).
+- The agent saves the signed certificate (`certs/agent.crt`) and CA certificate (`certs/ca.crt`) in the `certs` directory.

-### Step 5: Confirm Enrollment (Agent)
+### Step 7: Confirm Enrollment (Agent)

-- Agent logs successful enrollment.
+- Agent logs successful enrollment and certificate setup.
-- Agent is now ready to receive tasks and send heartbeats.
+- Agent is now ready to receive tasks, send heartbeats, and communicate securely with the manager.

 ---

 ## 3. Error Handling

-- If registration fails, the agent retries after a delay.
+- If registration or certificate signing fails, the agent retries after a delay.
-- If credentials cannot be stored, the agent logs an error and exits.
+- If credentials or certificates cannot be stored, the agent logs an error and exits.

 ---

 ## 4. Re-enrollment

-- To re-enroll, clear credentials using the provided utility or manually remove keyring entries and credential files.
+- To re-enroll, clear credentials and certificates using the provided utility or manually remove keyring entries, credential files, and certificates.
-- Restart the agent to trigger a new enrollment.
+- Restart the agent to trigger a new enrollment and certificate request.

 ---